The connection between protein and exercising

 As Sehnert alludes, not all protein sources are the same.
 There are two types: complete and incomplete.
 Complete proteins are foods that contain all of the nine essential amino acids, which must be consumed in the diet through foods such as meat, fish, eggs and dairy products.
 Plant-based complete sources include soy, quinoa, chickpeas and pistachios.
 Incomplete proteins come from vegetables, fruits, beans, and other nuts.
 The diet pros recommend nutrient-dense, complete protein.

 “Regular complete protein intake is important both because protein is not easily stored in the body and because it can only be ingested through food.
-The body can’t manufacture those essential amino acids on its own,” said Joey Blake, head team nutritionist for the LA Rams.
+The body can’t manufacture those essential amino acids on its own,” said Joey Blake, head team nutritionist.

-Jordan Mazur, coordinator of nutrition for the San Francisco 49ers, agrees.
+Jordan Mazur, Director of Performance Nutrition, agrees.
 “A good diet guideline overall is to choose foods that are nutrient dense.
 Pistachios are a good example.
 Not only are they a source of complete protein, but also contain powerful antioxidants, which can help reduce inflammation and aid in muscle recovery.”